UWFormulaN/Website/data/jobs/instrumentation-team-member.md

     required: true
   - question: "Why do we want to minimize vibrations and how can we accomplish this?"
     name: "minimize_vibrations"
     type: "textarea"
     required: true
-  - question: "What are the advantages and disadvantages of the tip preparation methods discussed in Dan’s project?
-In Zeljkovic’s Lab, why do we need a feedback loop?"
-    name: "advantages_and_disadvantages_of_tip_preparation_methods"
-    type: "textarea"
-    required: true
 ---